Scoobie02/nbp/README.md

 * [License and Author](#license-and-author)

 ## General info
+Steps to run program:
+  > * in 'nbpapp' folder run 'mvn install' command
+  > * go to target folder and run program with command below

-U can run this application with following command:
+To run application use following command:

-  java pl.parser.nbp.MainClass EUR 2013-01-28 2013-01-31
+  java -jar nbp.jar EUR 2013-01-28 2013-01-31

 Where:
  * first param is one currency code available from (USD, EUR, CHF, GBP)
- * second and third are dates which describe date range of currency tables
+ * second and third are dates which describe date range for currency tables

 Example result is output:

-  4,1231 - average for given buy rates from currency tables 0,0123 - standard deviation for given sell rates from currency tables
+  4,1505 - average for given buy rates from currency tables 0,0125 - standard deviation for given sell rates from currency tables

 ## Technologies
 * Java 8